AvaloniaUI/Avalonia/src/Skia/Avalonia.Skia/readme.md

 - constructor from Width/Height
 - Save

+StreamGeometryImpl
+- Hit testing in Geometry missing as SkiaSharp does not expose this

 DrawingContextImpl
 - Alpha support missing as SkiaSharp does not expose this
 - Gradient Shader caching?